 A VUQ analysis using a consistency method was used to study experimental and simulation data from an oxy-coal fired furnace.
-The dataset included eight QOIs: five thermocouple measurements and three radiometer measurements.
-Two simulation parameters were chosen for the analysis: a scenario parameter, $\frac{1}{R}$ , and a model parameter, $v{hiT}$ .
-To look for consistency between the experimental and simulation data for the eight QOIs, it was necessary to develop two instrument models.
-For these instrument models, four additional parameters were studied: which the emissivity of the thermocouple, $\varepsilon{tc}$ , and the emissivities of the wall opposite from the radiometer, $\varepsilon{1,cold\target}$ , $\varepsilon{2,cold\target}$ , and $\varepsilon{3,cold\target}$ .
-Based on this analysis, it was concluded that $v{hiT}$ has the weakest effect on the QOIs of the six parameters tested.
-In the case of the parameters $\varepsilon{2,cold\target}$ , and $\varepsilon{3,cold\target}$ , low values of emissivity were obtained, which means that the contribution of the wall to the overall radiometer measurement is low and that most of the radiation comes from the gas.
+The dataset included eight OOIs: five thermocouple measurements and three radiometer measurements.
+Two simulation parameters were chosen for the analysis: a scenario parameter, $\frac{1}{p}$, representing heat transfer through the wall of the furnace and a model parameter, v{hiT} , which represents the In order to compare the experimental and simulation data for the eight QOIs, it was necessary to develop two simulation instrument models.
+For these instrument models, four additional parameters were studied: the emissivity of the wall thermocouple, ε{tc} , and the emissivities of the cold targets opposite the radiometers, $\varepsilon{1,cold_target}$, $\varepsilon{2,cold_target}$, and $\varepsilon{3,cold_target}$.
+Based on this analysis, it was concluded that v{hiT} has the weakest effect on the QOIs of the six parameters tested.
+In the case of the parameters $\varepsilon{2,cold_target}$, and $\varepsilon{3,cold_target}$, low values of emissivity were obtained, which means that the contribution of the wall to the overall radiometer measurement is low and that most of the radiation comes from the gas.
 These low values also indicate that there was not much ash deposition on the cooled targets.
-Even though the emissivities of the thermocouple, $\varepsilon{tc}$ , and of the opposite wall in section 1, $\varepsilon{1,cold\target}$ , were not related, the values obtained for these two emissivities were similar.
-This result could be due to the surfaces on the cold target and on the wall thermocouple being covered with a similar particle material
+The similarity in emissivities of the wall thermocouples, ε{tc} , and the cold target in section 1, $\varepsilon{1,cold_target}$, could be due to the surfaces on the cold target and on the wall thermocouple being covered with a similar particle material

-For the next experimental campaign, the cold targets will be removed so as to reduce the three emissivity parameters from the study.
+For the next experimental campaign, the cold targets will be removed and replaced with holes to remove the impact of the target on the measured heat flux.
 This change will simplify the analysis.
-Also, because of the large sensitivity of the consistent region to the uncertainty range for thermocouple measurements in sections 1, 2, and 3, a different method with better quantified errors will be used in future experiments to measure the wall temperatures.
+Also, because of the large sensitivity of the consistent region to the uncertainty range for thermocouple measurements in sections 1, 2, and 3, a different method with better-quantified errors will be used to measure the wall temperatures.
+Finally, work has begun on developing better experimental and simulation instrument models for the radiometer and the "wall" thermocouples.
+The main objective is to calculate the bias error and to improve our understanding of the experimental measurements.